abashev/vfs-s3/README.md

 Running the tests
 -----------------

-Tu run the tests with Maven you have to edit the
+Before run 'mvn test' you have to edit the file

 	src/test/resources/config.properties

-file.
 Fill your AWS Key and Id.
 Then change the bucket name, because it must be globally unique (you can just add a suffix).
 Finally you have to provide the path to backup.zip which is in the same directory.